Understanding Lack of Empathy After Brain Injury and How to Cope

 • Compassionate empathy.
 The ability to respond to others and help them when they are in need.

-Even if patients lack cognitive or emotional empathy, they can still practice compassionate empathy.
+Even if a person lacks cognitive or emotional empathy, they can still practice compassionate empathy.
 That’s because compassionate empathy involves actions and behavior, something most TBI survivors can more easily grasp.
+While cognitive and emotional empathy can make it much easier to practice compassionate empathy, it is possible to be compassionate without them.

 Dealing with Lack of Empathy After Brain Injury

+Even though it is possible for TBI survivors to regain empathy, it will take time.
 In the meantime, here are some steps that family members can take to help their loved ones improve their empathy skills.

 Provide Feedback